Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

     - [If my digital twin provider is running in a container, how do I override its configuration file?](https://github.com/eclipse-ibeji/ibeji/blob/main/samples/container/README.md#run)
         > You will not need to rebuild the container image if you are overriding your digital twin provider's configuration file.
     - [How do I use the Managed Subscribe module?](https://github.com/eclipse-ibeji/ibeji/blob/main/samples/managed_subscribe/README.md)
-        > The benefit of using the Managed Subscribe module in your digital twin provider allows your digital twin consumers to specify the frequency at which they want to receive updates.
+        > Using the Managed Subscribe module and dynamic topics in your digital twin provider allows your digital twin consumers to specify the frequency at which they want to receive updates.
 - [How do I create a digital twin consumer?](https://github.com/eclipse-ibeji/ibeji/blob/main/docs/tutorials/consumer/README.md)
     > A digital twin consumer is a software entity that interfaces with the digital representation of the in-vehicle hardware components.
     - [How do I build a container image for my digital twin consumer?](https://github.com/eclipse-ibeji/ibeji/blob/main/samples/container/README.md#consumer)